rkoyamaMetrostar/starkiller/README.md

 - Use Starkiller stories as code examples for component use.
 - All standard components should come from the Starkiller library.
-- Any that are not currently available should be added to the library from USWDS.
+- Any standard components that are not currently available should be added to the library from USWDS.
-- Don't forget to add unit tests for any new code
+- Don't forget to add unit tests for any new code.